cnnp-lab/2024_Billy_Intra-individual_variability_circadian/README.md

 This is the code accompanying _"More variable circadian rhythms in epilepsy captured by long-term heart rate recordings from wearable sensors"_ (Smith et. al, 2024), which is currently in preprint @ https://doi.org/10.48550/arXiv.2411.04634.

 This code specifically has been run with Python 3.11, however should be compatible with any reasonably modern Python 3 version.
 Please see requirements.txt for a list of the required packages and their dependencies.

-We recommend creating a virtual environment using this file.
+We recommend creating a virtual environment and then installing the requirements before running this code:
+- `python -m venv venv`
+- `source venv/bin/activate`
+- `pip install -r requirements.txt`

 Please do not hesitate to get in touch at b.smith16@newcastle.ac.uk with any technical issues, questions or concerns.

 There are two main scripts: